 The Local Government Guide is a useful resource that can help you understand the roles and relationships within our organisation.

 Most of our decisions are made under delegation.
-Decisions on reports submitted to Council are made at monthly Council Meetings which are run according to our Local Law No. 11.
+Decisions on reports submitted to Council are made at monthly Council Meetings which are run according to our Governance Rules.

 Our decision-making is based on and guided by the Revenue and Rating Plan, the Annual Budget, Capital Works Program and Council Strategies.